Securing Legacy PLCs with Non-Intrusive Approaches

 - Lack of encryption: Many legacy PLCs communicate using unencrypted protocols, making them susceptible to interception and tampering.

-- Insufficient authentication: These systems often lack robust authentication mechanisms, making unauthorized access easier.
+- Insufficient authentication: These systems often lack any authentication mechanism, making unauthorized access easier.

 - Outdated firmware: Manufacturers may no longer provide updates, leaving systems vulnerable to known exploits.